suparna-khamaru/applitools_hackathon_submission/README.md

 # Applitools Hackathon Submission

 This repository contains the following:
-- “TraditionalTestsV1”  — traditional Test code for V1 of the app
+- `TraditionalTestsV1`  —> traditional Test code for V1 of the app
-- “TraditionalTestsV2”  — traditional Test code for V2 of the app
+- `TraditionalTestsV2`  —> traditional Test code for V2 of the app
-- “ModernTestsV1”       — UFG Test code for V1 of the app
+- `ModernTestsV1`     —> UFG Test code for V1 of the app
-- “ModernTestsV2”       — UFG Test code for V2 of the app
+- `ModernTestsV2`      —> UFG Test code for V2 of the app
-- Traditional-V1-TestResults.txt  //Placed in the root folder
+- `Traditional-V1-TestResults.txt`  -> Placed in the root folder
-- Traditional-V2-TestResults.txt  //Placed in the root folder
+- `Traditional-V2-TestResults.txt`  -> Placed in the root folder
-- README.md – Details about how to execute test project
+- `README.md` –> Details about how to execute test project

 ## Aim